kskim4733/PDFMinerSearcher/README.md

 Install pip for python 3,7 (python3.7 -m pip install pip).
 Make sure that pdfminer library is accessible from the python that PHP is using.
 You can install pdfminer by typing `pip install pdfminer` on your terminal.
+Please replace existing search_inside.php with the [new one](https://github.com/kskim4733/PyPDFSearcher/blob/master/search_inside.php) from this repository.

 ## Overview